Primary

 Load your hamstrings by pushing your hips back, keeping your chest proud and the bar close.
 The explosion comes from the hips—think vertical jump.
 Pull your elbows high and outside, then punch straight up into the bar.
 The lockout should be immediate; do not press the bar out.

-Want Hang Snatch in your program?
+See where Hang Snatch fits in your weekly plan

 Stand with wide snatch grip, bar at hip height.